 COMBINING GENDER TRANSFORMATION WITH LIVELIHOODS STRENGTHENING TO REDUCE VIOLENCE IN SOUTH AFRICA

-Stepping Stones and Creating Futures is a combined gender-transformative and livelihoods-strengthening programme.
+Stepping Stones and Creating Futures (SSCF) is a combined gender-transformative and livelihoods-strengthening programme.
 This group-based programme is designed to reduce intimate partner violence by addressing poverty and gender inequality as drivers of violence.
 Stepping Stones focuses on concepts such as gender, violence, and sexual and reproductive health, while Creating Futures is based on managing finances, finding employment, and building sustainable livelihoods.
 The programme works to reduce intimate partner violence at the individual and relationship levels by raising awareness, building skills, and shifting harmful social norms.

 The programme had two components: